mjosaarinen/pqps/README.md

 My pqps firmware is configured to communicate at 115200 baud; add `-b 115200` as a picocom parameter if needed.
 This is easily changed in `main.cpp`.

-## Building and testing
+### Building PQM4

-The measurement is ran on implementations from the [pqm4](https://github.com/mupq/pqm4) "Post-quantum crypto library for the ARM Cortex-M4".
+The measurement wass ran on implementations from the [pqm4](https://github.com/mupq/pqm4) "Post-quantum crypto library for the ARM Cortex-M4".
 However I'm using a different target board and the [ARM Mbed OS v2](https://os.mbed.com/) runtime libraries instead of